Om-Pandey/Student-log-website/README.md

 # This is a sample project website to store student details
-Please access index1 to see further or clone repo and check!
+Please access index to see further or clone repo and check!